-BIOL1107 Fundamentals of Anatomy & Physiology CTECH RPS & RCTC Honors course C 08HFAP Recommended Prerequisite: Introduction to Health Science Careers Grades: 11, 12 Concurrent Enrollment Credit: 1.0/Sem Length: Sem M
+BIOL1107 Fundamentals of Anatomy & Physiology 08HFAP Recommended Prerequisite: Introduction to Health Science Careers Grades: 11, 12 CTECH Honors course Credit: 1.0/Sem Length: Sem NCAA M M M M M CTECH Honors course Credit: 1.0/Sem Length: Sem NCAA

-- High school credit and college credit from Rochester Community and Technical College (4 college credits) are awarded. - Courses that are recommended are not required, but if taken may assist the student in being more successful in the course. - Students registering for this course may also register for English IV: Professional Literacy @ CTECH (01RPLC, p35) and complete a 0.5 credit of Independent study English IV embedded into and aligned with this course.
+- High school credit and college credit from Rochester Community and Technical College (4 college credits) are awarded. - Courses that are recommended are not required, but if taken may assist the student in being more successful in the course.